hUnT3rLab/ZP-Special-4.6_RG/Readme.md

 ## Server Crash Detected, do not use zombie_plague_special_46_rg_crash_detected.sma, its only for reference:

+# It is not worth replacing default modules with reapi as it does not make any difference.

+## Use zombie_plague_special_46.sma for best performance & optimizations

 ## Zombie Plague Special 4.6:
 # Requirements: Latest versions of REHLDS + ReGameDLL + REAPI + AMXMODX
 - Converted for REAPI